jnweiger/led-hologram-propeller/README.md

 This implements the rectangular to polar coordinate transformation required for the display.
 In the inner parts, the destination has higher resolution, in the outer parts, the source has higher resolution.
-That makes it hard to apply standard algorithm.
+That makes it hard to apply a standard algorithm.

 Idea: Scale the input picture down (or up) to ca. 2 times (or only 1.5 times) the diameter, then sample the source image with a 3x3 convolution kernel using polar coordinates.